 Inclusion and diversity

-Zoos Victoria is committed to building a workplace that is grounded in respect, fosters inclusion, promotes diversity and embraces the unique skills and qualities of all our people and visitors.
-We encourage and acknowledge the diverse skills and perspectives that people bring to our workplace which are products of their gender, age, language, cultural background, disability, sexual orientation, working style, work and life experiences, and other qualities.
+Zoos Victoria is committed to building a workplace that is grounded in respect, fosters inclusion, actively promotes diversity and embraces the unique skills and qualities of all our people and visitors.
+We acknowledge the diverse skills and perspectives that people bring to our workplace which are products of their gender, age, language, culture, disability, sexual orientation, working style, life experience and other qualities.
+We encourage and support applications from First Nations Peoples, people with diverse cultural and linguistic backgrounds, people with disability and people from the LGBTQIA+ community.

 Workplace adjustment